rochishnub/GenAlgo-AI/README.md

 #### Using Genetic Algorithms to solve the 8-Queens Puzzle and the Traveling Salesman Problem.
 The algorithm is written in Python 3.8.6.
 There are two sets of algorithms for each problem, one simple and one optimised.

 ### Files:
-1. Gen-Algo-master is the main program to run both 8-queens and tsp algos
+1. Gen-Algo-master is the main program to run both 8-queens and tsp optimised algos
 2. 8queens_ws.ipynb is the 8-queens workspace
 3. tsp_ws.ipynb is the TSP workspace